Honors Program

 The following further restrictions apply to the minimum eight-course requirement:

-• Students will select their four remaining Honors courses from those offered and approved by the Honors Program.
-These may include Honors team-taught courses.
+• Students will select their remaining four or five Honors courses from those offered and approved by the Honors Program.
+These may include Honors team-taught or Oxford Tutorial courses.

-To remain in the Honors program, students are expected to maintain a 3.50 GPA, which is the minimum required for graduation with University Honors.
+To remain in the Honors program, students are expected to maintain a 3.50 GPA.
 Students whose GPA is below 3.50 are subject to removal from the Honors Program.
 Honors students should also, on average, take one Honors course per Fall and Spring semester after entry into the Honors Program.
 Falling behind by more than Honors one course may lead to removal from the program.

-Students are assigned an advisor from the department in which they declare a major.
-They should, however, consult with the Honors Director and Associate Director as needed to ensure that their course schedules are arranged in such a way as to integrate the fulfillment of university requirements with those of the Honors Program.
+Students are assigned an advisor from each department in which they declare a major.
+They should, however, consult with the Honors Director as needed to ensure that their course schedules are arranged in such a way as to integrate the fulfillment of university requirements with those of the Honors Program.

 College Honors

-Students seeking to upgrade a course to become an Honors capstone should first consult with the instructor of their Honors capstone course option (as listed in the College Honors Guidelines document) in order to confirm that instructor's willingness to upgrade the course.
+While rooted in the liberal arts, the Honors Program recognizes that not every discipline or major course sequence can accommodate a standard College Honors experience.
+For this reason, College Honors options have been specially designed for students in two particular disciplinary areas.
+Education majors who complete student teaching in their senior/fourth year will upgrade an upper-level course in the Fall and their student teaching in the Spring, providing the opportunity for enhanced reflection and analysis of their student teaching experience.
+Education majors should consult with the instructor of their first Honors capstone course option in order to confirm that instructor's willingness to upgrade the course.
 If the instructor is willing, the student should register for the course when they register for other classes.
-In the semester prior to taking that course, or at the very latest by the end of the first week of class, each student should submit an upgrade approval form, including a statement of additional work to be upgraded, and evidence of the mentor’s willingness to upgrade the course.
-The successful completion of two such "upgraded" courses will complete College Honors.
+In the semester prior to taking that course, or at the very latest by the end of the first week of class, they should submit an upgrade approval form, including a statement of additional work to be upgraded, and dated, recent evidence of the mentor’s willingness to upgrade the course.
+The successful completion of the Fall "upgraded" course and the Spring "upgraded" student teaching will complete College Honors.

-Although not every program offers a College Honors capstone option, every Honors student in good standing is eligible to complete a College Honors thesis.
+Every Honors student in good standing (and every student in the university with a cumulative GPA above 3.5) is eligible to complete a College Honors thesis.
 The College Honors thesis should be original in its conception and analysis.
 This may mean the discovery of new knowledge, the reinterpretation of standard methods, theories and assumptions, or the formulation of data produced from fresh investigations.
 The College Honors thesis should be the result of serious research, original thinking and a clear understanding of the context in which this research is conducted.
 Students submitting a proposal for a College Honors thesis should provide evidence of background knowledge and requisite skills before they begin their work.
 Interdisciplinary projects involving the student’s minor as well as major are encouraged, but these require the approval of the Honors Director and the Department Chairs of both the student’s major and minor.

 College Honors Thesis Procedures and Deadlines